Now Is The Time To Build A Position In OrganiGram Holdings Inc. (NASDAQ:OGI)

 OrganiGram Holdings Inc. (NASDAQ:OGI)’s Major holders

-We also have ETF Managers Tr-EFTMG Alternative Harvest ETF and Global X Fds-The Global X Cannabis ETF as the top two Mutual Funds with the largest holdings of the OrganiGram Holdings Inc. (OGI) shares.
-Going by data provided on Jun 29, 2023, ETF Managers Tr-EFTMG Alternative Harvest ETF holds roughly 2.02 million shares.
-This is just over 2.51% of the total shares, with a market valuation of $3.15 million.
-Data from the same date shows that the other fund manager holds a little less at 1.12 million, or 1.39% of the shares, all valued at about 1.47 million.
+We also have ETF Managers Tr-EFTMG Alternative Harvest ETF and AdvisorShares Trust-AdvisorShares Pure Cannabis ETF as the top two Mutual Funds with the largest holdings of the OrganiGram Holdings Inc. (OGI) shares.
+Going by data provided on Dec 30, 2023, ETF Managers Tr-EFTMG Alternative Harvest ETF holds roughly 1.76 million shares.
+This is just over 1.86% of the total shares, with a market valuation of $3.78 million.
+Data from the same date shows that the other fund manager holds a little less at 0.66 million, or 0.70% of the shares, all valued at about 1.43 million.